flet-dev/website/docs/controls/dropdown.md

 ### `max_menu_height`

-The maximum height of the menu.
+The maximum height of the dropdown menu.

 ### `options`

-A list of `Option` controls representing items in the dropdown.
+A list of `Option` controls representing items in this dropdown.

 ### `padding`

-The padding around the visible portion of the dropdown.
+The padding around the visible portion of this dropdown.

 ### `prefix`